ERP implementation in any organization has become essential in the current market space. It is needed to stay in the

-Following the above steps will assure the success of your ERP implementation.
-It is not a one-time process, you will have to periodically follow the above process.
+Following the above steps will ensure the success of your ERP implementation.
+However, it is not a one-time process.
+You will have to follow the above process periodically.

-The good news is, the success rate of ERP implementation is increasing in recent times.
-It is due to advancements in technology and the increased expertise of ERP vendors.
+The good news is, the success rate of ERP implementation has been increasing in recent times.
+It is due to advancements in technology and the advanced expertise of ERP vendors.

-Please share if you like this post.
+Would you please share if you like this post?
 Thank you!